-The GS-5220 series also provides DHCP Snooping, IP Source Guard and Dynamic ARP Inspection functions to prevent IP snooping from attack and discard ARP packets with invalid MAC address.
-Corporate networks with the enhanced security can now be managed without the risk of being intruded.
+The GS-5220 LCD series also provides DHCP Snooping, IP Source Guard and Dynamic ARP Inspection functions to prevent IP snooping from attack and discard ARP packets with invalid MAC address.
+The network administrator can now construct highly-secure corporate networks with considerably less time and effort than before.